History of Addis Ababa: Prelude

 Major safar was expanse that delimited rival army and prevents from potential clashes.
 Other factors that give boundary was the presence of streams and deep gorges, including the Kebenna, Kechene, Qurtume, and a small Akaki River.
 There were also a marketplace in the mid area led by Negadrass and was home of foreign elite community; mostly French, Armenians and Indians citizens.
 The original land charter identified safar besides parishes (atbiya) into division into sections.
 However, with the presence of military, safar always important than atbiya for locating the city.

 Founding

-The immediate area around Entoto did not encourage the founding of a town due to the lack of firewood and water.
-In 1886, the actual settlement began in the valley south of the mountain.
-Taytu initially built a house for herself near the Filwoha hot mineral springs, where she and members of the Shewan royal court liked to take mineral baths.
-Soon, other members of the Shewan nobility and their staffs and households settled the vicinity.

-Negus Menelik expanded his wife's house to become the Imperial Palace, which remains the seat of government in Addis Ababa today.
-Between 1889 and 1891, Addis Ababa became capital of Ethiopian Empire when Menelik II became Emperor of Ethiopia.
-One of Emperor Menelik's contributions that is still visible today is the planting of numerous eucalyptus trees along the city streets.
-After 1896, the city slowly transformed from military encampment to civilian town.
-When this happens, travellers and sportsmen often commented look like a "vast camp" or "collection of village" rather than what they perceived town.

-After becoming the capital of Ethiopian Empire, Addis Ababa grew by leaps and bounds and took on the character of a boomtown.